-I do not want to be tedious, but I would like to have you note the mechanics of this psalm very briefly, for it is important that you have this understanding.
-The little word selah occurs twice here.
-You should not verbalize selah in reading the Psalms, for it is actually a kind of punctuation.
-It is as if you have read along in a writing and come to the end of a sentence-you have gotten to the end of the thought.
+Briefly let's note the mechanics of this psalm, because it's important to have this understanding.
+The little word selah occurs twice.
+You should not verbalize selah in reading the Psalms, because it's actually a kind of punctuation-it's similar to coming to the end of a sentence, you have gotten to the end of the thought.

-While the word selah occurs but twice, at the end of verses 4 and 8, it breaks the psalm into three stanzas, the first line of each stanza containing the little adverb only.
-Have you noticed that?
-You will find this fact if you read the New American Standard version:
+Selah occurring at the end of verses 4 and 8 breaks the psalm into three stanzas, the first line of each stanza containing the little adverb "only."
+It's very clear in the New American Standard version:

-My soul waits in silence for God only; from Him is my salvation ...
-My soul, wait in silence for God only, for my hope is from Him ...
-Men of low degree are only vanity, and men of rank are a lie.
-(Psalm 62:1, 5, 9 NASB)
+My soul waits in silence for God only; from Him is my salvation....
+My soul, wait in silence for God only, for my hope is from Him....
+Men of low degree are only vanity and men of rank are a lie. -Psalm 62:1, 5, 9 NASB

-The little word only occurs but three other times in the psalm.
-I think it was Spurgeon who was the first to call this "the only Psalm."
-This does not mean that there are not 149 other psalms - there are.
-It is "the only Psalm" because of the emphasis it places upon the word only.
+The little word "only" occurs but three other times in the psalm.
+Spurgeon was the first to call this "the only Psalm."
+There are certainly 149 other psalms, but this is called "the only Psalm" because of its emphasis on the word "only."

-The three stanzas are divided as follows:
+The three stanzas divide the psalm: